I was at a comic book convention in Boston when I commissioned this piece from Arthur Adams.

 It was GUMBY; a five inch tall, bendy, Gumby figure!
 What the hell did Arthur Adams need with an f*cking Gumby figure?

-The answer to that question is six months later one of the greatest comics of all time would hit the comic stands…The Gumby Summer Fun Special by Bob Burden and Arthur Adams; a comic that won an Eisner award for Burden and Adams.
+The answer to that question is six months later one of the greatest comics of all time would hit the comic stands…The Gumby Summer Fun Special by Bob Burden and Arthur Adams; a comic that won an Eisner award for Burden and Adams (an Eisner Award, that Mr. Adams claims he never won/received).

 After Adams sat down I decided to approach him; I put on the most distressed looking face I could manage, forced my mouth into the most humble of hopeful half smiles, and asked if he thought he might be able to finish my piece with the few remaining hours of the day.